 The Basics of Naturalization

 These legal requirements help the immigration service ensure that only those people who are sincere in their desire to become U.S. citizens become naturalized.
-Below you'll find a more detailed look at the basics of naturalization, including eligibility for naturalization and the steps involved in the application process.
+Below you'll find a more detailed look at the basics of naturalization.
+This article will also discuss eligibility for naturalization and the application process.

 Eligibility for Naturalization